 Introduction: Vitamin C

-Vitamin C, also known as the antiscorbutic factor, is a water-soluble vitamin; it is particularly perishable when exposed to intense heat and oxidation (exposure to oxygen).
+There C vitamin, also known as antiscorbutic factor is a water-soluble vitamin; it is particularly perishable when exposed to intense heat and oxidation (exposure to oxygen).

-Vitamin C is an essential compound for all living beings, however the human body having lost the ability to produce vitamin C from glucose, due to a genetic mutation that occurred during its evolutionary process, as opposed to almost totality of animal species, must necessarily take it through food.
+There C vitamin it is an essential compound for all living beings, yet man's organism having lost the ability to produce C vitamin starting from glucose, due to a genetic mutation that occurred during its evolutionary process, unlike almost all animal species, it must necessarily take it through food.

 - Synthesis of collagen (supporting protein, it is the most abundant protein in the body and determines the formation of the skin, tendons, cartilages, intervertebral discs, cornea, vitreous body, blood vessels, placenta ...)